Main Training Program

 Share:

-INTRODUCTION TO SAFETY OPERATION AND MAINTENANCE OF ELECTRICAL INSTALLATION
+INTRODUCTION FOR SAFETY OPERATION AND MAINTENANCE OF ELECTRICAL INSTALLATION

 This “Safety Operation and Maintenance of Electrical Installation Training” will provide the participants with the sound knowledge and skills required in understanding the fundamentals of electrical problems, and safety in their daily job functions in line with OSHA requirements.